-Walking down the hallway I looked at the tips of my sneakers, one foot forward, the next foot forward, striking black sneakers against the white laminated flooring.
+Walking down the hallway I looked at the tops of my sneakers, one foot forward, the next foot forward, striking black sneakers against the white laminated flooring.
 I was admiring how shiny, how truly clean the floor was.
 A sense of cleanliness came over me.
 I forgot about the daughter who I had become, the daughter who ran away for good this time at the age of 36.
 The sound of a buzzer going off in the distance took my attention away from the floor.
 It was a break from my own thoughts in that moment.
 I looked to see a doctor coming through the locked unit.

 I had become the woman, the person I said I never would become and perhaps this was my punishment.